G00sfraba/BillBooks/README.md

 That's it - you can enjoy the project.

 ## If you have any problems with the links on your local host.
-You can setup a virtual host in your apache server. here is mine
+You can setup a virtual host in your apache server.
+Here is mine
 ```
 ##<VirtualHost *:80>
     ##ServerAdmin webmaster@dummy-host2.example.com